 It’s all about the coffee

-The Café Liègeois is made with just three ingredients: espresso coffee, coffee ice cream, and whipped cream.
-The French take on an ice cream sundae.
-Rather than getting its name from the Belgian city of Liège it was renamed during the First World War in homage to the siege of Liège.
-It was originally called Cafe Viennois.
+The Café Liègeois is made with just three ingredients: espresso coffee, coffee ice cream, and whipped cream: the French take on an ice cream sundae.
+Rather than getting its name from the Belgian city of Liège it was renamed from Cafe Viennoisduring the First World War in homage to the siege of Liège .

 As with all simple dishes, great ingredients are a must.
 Since that day, I have eaten many Café Liègeois and I have come to realise how tricky it is how to get those three ingredients just right.
 The key is a fabulous coffee ice cream.
 The taste has to be strong, deep and rounded – nothing wimpy.